shaal/doxicity/docs/authoring/style-guide.md

 ## Callouts

-Doxicity lets you create special callouts for tips, warnings, and dangerous announcements.
+Create special callouts for tips, warnings, and dangerous announcements.

 :::tip
 This is a tip.
 It's good to call helpful things out.